xlvisuals/luanti_lightcycles_game/README.md

 | 7th | 6 |
 | 8th | 4 |

-A round with no survivors doesn't award 1st place to anyone, since nobody actually won.
+A race with no survivors doesn't award 1st place to anyone, since nobody actually won.
 Racers eliminated simultaneously (e.g. a head-on collision) share the same placement, and the next rank down is left vacant rather than shifting up to fill the gap.

-On top of placement, collecting a point powerup adds 3 points, and eliminating an opponent with a shot adds 5 — both on top of whatever you eventually place.
+On top of placement, collecting a point powerup adds 3 points, and eliminating an opponent with a shot adds 5 — both on top of whatever points you get for your place at the end of a race.

-Scores reset each session — either when a second player joins after someone's been playing solo, or after a set number of matches (5 by default, admin-configurable), at which point whoever has the most points is declared the overall winner and everyone starts fresh.
-A live "Race: N/M" counter (with a running clock) is always visible, and while a race is actually in progress it's joined by a live standings table showing everyone's current rank, this race's running score, and their overall score — sorted by whoever's still alive first, then by points.
+Scores reset each game — either when a second player joins after someone's been playing solo, or after a set number of races (5 by default, admin-configurable), at which point whoever has the most points is declared the overall winner and everyone starts fresh.

+A live "Race: N/M" counter (with a running clock) is always visible, and while a race is in progress it's joined by a live standings table showing everyone's rank in the current race, this race's running score, and their overall game score — sorted by whoever's still alive first, then by points.
-Once a race ends, that same table shows the final result until the next one starts.
+That same table shows the final result at the end of a race or game until the next one starts.

+When one player is playing solo (no other players, no bots) the game ends when the last point powerup was collected - it's a race against time to collect them as fast as possible.

 ### Score table